What might a typical weeknight dinner in Amsterdam look, sound, taste and feel like for one Dutch-American family?

-An American friend who married a Dutch man is currently living in Amsterdam (for the 2nd time) with her husband and three young children.
-This is her go-to weeknight dinner when there is no time, but she wants something healthy and interesting.
-She says they always have smoked salmon or smoked mackerel around, and she’ll essentially just toss it with whatever cheese she has around and whatever green veggie she has around (frozen peas, asparagus…).
-Her family devours it, and mine did, too!
-And a big batch means packing lunchboxes for the next day is a cinch.
-Bonus!
+This portrait comes in from the Netherlands, where an American friend married to a Dutch man is currently living (for the 2nd time) with her husband and three young children.
+This is her go-to weeknight dinner when there is no time, but still wants something healthy and interesting.

-Side note: notice the brew on the table?
-I’ve thought about adding beverages to this series but haven’t yet.
-But in case your curious, it’s from Brouweri Jhetij and is reportedly delicious.
-If you’re in Amsterdam, take a tour!
-Our friends bring all their visiting friends and family there.
+Side note: notice the brew on her table above?
+In case you’re curious, it’s from Brouweri Jhetij and is reportedly delicious.
+E. says they take all of their visiting friends and family there.